reframe-hpc/reframe/docs/config_reference.rst

    Currently, only Sqlite can be used as a storage backend.

+.. py:attribute:: storage.sqlite_conn_timeout

+   :required: No
+   :default: ``60``

+   Timeout in seconds for SQLite database connections.

 .. py:attribute:: storage.sqlite_db_file

    :required: No
    :default: ``"${HOME}/.reframe/reports/results.db"``

-   The Sqlite database file to use.
+   The SQLite database file to use.

 General Configuration